yangzhao1230/ProtDETR/README.md

   ```
   python train_mono.py
   ```

-  Our default parameters are the ones reported in our final paper.
-You may modify hyperparameters according to your needs.
-For faster training, it is recommended to use Distributed Data Parallel (DDP) with `torchrun`.
+The default parameters used in our scripts align with those reported in our final publication.
+Should you wish to adjust the hyperparameters to better suit your specific requirements, you're encouraged to do so.
+To expedite the training process, leveraging Distributed Data Parallel (DDP) via `torchrun` is highly recommended.
+For practical examples on employing `torchrun`, please refer to the `train_multi.sh` and `train_mono.sh` scripts.

 ### Evaluating